HewlettPackard/mdc-toolkit/README-ALPS.md

-# ALPS:  Allocator Layer for Persistent Shared Memory
+# ALPS: Allocator Layers for Persistent Shared Memory

 Author:  Haris Volos (haris.volos@hpe.com)

 ## Description

-ALPS provides a low-level abstraction layer that relieves the user from the details of mapping, addressing, and allocating shared persistent memory.
+ALPS provides a collection of low-level abstraction layers that relief the user from the details of mapping, addressing, and allocating persistent shared memory.
+These layers can be used as building blocks for building higher-level memory allocators such as persistent heaps.
-Shared persistent memory refers to non-volatile memory shared among multiple compute nodes and can take different forms, such as disaggregated non-volatile memory accessible over a fabric (also known as fabric-attached memory or FAM) or multi-socket non-volatile memory.
+Shared persistent memory refers to non-volatile memory shared among multiple compute nodes and can take different forms, such as disaggregated non-volatile memory accessible over a fabric, also known as fabric-attached memory (FAM).

 The main abstraction provided by ALPS is a Global Symmetric Heap that lets users allocate variable-size chunks of persistent memory through